fouzdertech/business-suite-doc/overview.md

 ### Reports and Analytics

-Each module in CloudOnex includes powerful reporting tools, allowing you to generate detailed reports on sales, expenses, employee performance, and customer interactions.
+Each module in FouzderIT includes powerful reporting tools, allowing you to generate detailed reports on sales, expenses, employee performance, and customer interactions.
 Use these insights to identify trends, optimize workflows, and make data-driven decisions that benefit